-The COVID-19 pandemic continues to impact the Company's operations and COVID-19 related restrictions continue to evolve.
-The Company's system sales were directly impacted by evolving COVID-19 related restrictions since 2020, including government mandated restaurant closures, dining room capacity limits and mandatory vaccine passports for indoor dining guests in certain provinces.
-2022 started with many of these restrictions mandated but by the end of the quarter most of these were lifted and as a result, 61.2% of the Company's total operating weeks were impacted.
+The COVID-19 pandemic continues to impact the Company's operations and COVID-19 related restrictions have fluctuated.
+The Company's System Sales were directly impacted by evolving COVID-19 related restrictions since 2020, including government mandated restaurant closures, dining room capacity limits and mandatory vaccine passports for indoor dining guests in certain provinces.
+2022 started with many of these restrictions mandated but by the end of the first quarter most of these were lifted.
+Although dining rooms have operated without restrictions during the second quarter of 2022, it will take time for guest traffic to reach pre-COVID-19 pandemic levels.